 I started my career in make-up well over 10 years ago training initially in special effects.
 On realising I preferred making people look quite nice (as opposed to decapitated), I changed my attentions to fashion, beauty and music.
 I grew up with an interest in natural health, so experimenting with natural beauty products in my professional kit was the next step.
 As I discovered their potential however, I also found a darker side to the conventional beauty industry.
 Surrounded by make-up every day, I started to question what I was using.
 From unsavoury ingredients to a careless environmental impact, I realised that these were key elements of many of the products I had in my kit.

-About eight years ago I made a conscious decision to try and make my kit as clean and ethical as it could be.
+Almost a decade ago I made a conscious decision to try and make my kit as clean and ethical as it could be.
 It is still work in progress; from a professional point of view some products are proving harder to switch.
 However organic and natural beauty is getting so good now, it can definitely compete with ‘conventional’ beauty.
 That’s not to say everything in my kit needs to be organic and natural.
 It’s also about sustainability, production and packaging of products for example.
 If I can use brands with Fairtrade values too then brilliant.
 Animal rights are key as well, I’m not a vegan but I have options in my kit and animal testing is a no no. I do believe in using up products though when switching; wasting products is not good.
 For me, creating a green kit is about caring for the environment and everything in it.
 I want the products in my kit to do good as well as make people look good.

 I think as long as we’re all trying our best and aware about the products we are using, we’re getting there.
 Make-up is fun.
 We have enough stress in our lives, choosing a lipstick should be reducing it not adding to it.
 My kit is looking greener than it has ever been, but there’ll still be some neon pink in there for as long as people need it.